 CRITERIA

-There are five criteria used by the Chancellor’s Office to approve credit and noncredit programs/courses that are subject to Chancellor’s Office review.
-They were derived from statute, regulation, intersegment agreements, guidelines provided by transfer institutions and industry, recommendations of accrediting institutions, and the standards of good practice established in the field of curriculum design.

-These criteria have been endorsed by SACC as an integral part of the best practices for curriculum development, and they should be utilized throughout the development process at the originating college and local district, as well as during Chancellor’s Office approval.
-These criteria are:

-Appropriateness to the mission of the college

-Need

-Curriculum Standards

-Adequate Resources

-Compliance

 Appropriateness to Mission The stated goals and objectives of the proposed program, or the objectives defined in the Course Outline of Record, must be consistent with the mission of the community colleges as established by the Legislature in CEC §66010.4.
 For courses or programs to be mission appropriate, they must provide systematic instruction in a body of content or skills whose mastery forms the basis of student achievement and learning.